 University site: There are also checkboxes to control what is shared with the university.
 You can customize the information that is shared in the “Share with Other University Calendars” field-set.
-Carefully read all instructions on the form.
+Carefully read all instructions on the content creation form.

 Other sites: We can create feeds to share with University Blog Services sites.
 Other entities may also be able to take advantage of these feeds.